 If the fluid sensor on the Cycler detects something wet, it beeps fit to wake the dead.
 If there has been a power outage, the Pureflow makes an insistent noise.

 During treatment, the Cycler is talky and occasionally hysterical.
-Yellow cautions mostly indicated that routine tests are underway.
+Yellow cautions generally indicate that routine tests are underway.
 These alerts aren’t worrisome, just mildly annoying like a coworker in an open office with behavioral tics.
 Red alarms signal genuine problems, most often in the lines headed out (the arterial flow) or headed back to the patient (the venous flow).
 A 10 or an 11 in most cases, caused by weight from my Dear One’s arm on the tubing.
 Rearranging things, pressing red for stop and green for go, gets things back on track.
 Usually.

 Every now and again, a red 24 appears and won’t go away, forcing a call for help.
 Sometimes our Angel Arlene can calm my agitation and walk me through the fix.
-Or decide when to do a premature finish of the treatment is required, what is called an “emergency rinseback.”
+Or decide when a premature finish of the treatment is required, what is called an “emergency rinseback.”

 There is a laundry list of bigger, scarier issues.
 Trying not to think about those.